 NOTICE – Complaints

 In the unlikely event you are unhappy with the service provided please raise this with the person dealing with you in the first instance or Sarah Phillips our Complaints Manager.
 In the event that you are not satisfied with the outcome we operate an internal complaints procedure (a copy of our Complaints Procedure is available on request).
 If for any reason we are unable to resolve the problem between us, then we are regulated by the Solicitors Regulation Authority (“SRA”) and complaints and redress mechanisms are provided through the SRA and the Legal Ombudsman at www.legalombudsman.org.uk or PO Box 6806 Wolverhampton WV1 9WJ or telephone 0300 555 0333.
 The Legal Ombudsman have rules and regulations as to when a complaint can be referred to them.
 You are advised to check these rules to ensure a complaint is brought within the appropriate time frame.

 The Law Society is a designated professional body for the purposes of the Financial Services and Markets Act 2000 but responsibility for regulation and complaints handling has been separated from the Law Society’s representative functions.
 The SRA is the independent regulatory body of the Law Society and the Legal Ombudsman is the independent complaints handling body of the Law Society.
-A copy of the SRA Code of Conduct 2011 and SRA account rules can be found at www.sra.org.uk.
+Copies of the SRA Codes of Conduct 2019 and SRA account rules can be found at www.sra.org.uk.

 NOTICE – Insurance Mediation

 We are not authorised by the Financial Conduct Authority (“FCA”).
 However, we are included on the register maintained by the FCA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
 The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register.

 In property transactions, we may advise it is necessary to obtain defective title legal indemnity insurance.
 If this is necessary then we will advise on the reason for this and provide a copy of the proposed policy and detail its cost.